GlobalMaksimum/datahub-fork/metadata-ingestion/docs/sources/powerbi/powerbi_pre.md

 - `powerbi_graph_id`: Microsoft Graph ID (if available)
 - `powerbi_principal_type`: Principal type (User, App, Group, etc.)

+### Stateful Ingestion Compatibility

+This feature is fully compatible with stateful ingestion.
+When `overwrite_existing_users=false`:

+- **Skipped users are NOT soft-deleted** - Even though user MCPs are not emitted for existing users, their URNs are still tracked to prevent stateful ingestion from removing them
+- **Safe to toggle** - You can safely switch `overwrite_existing_users` between `true` and `false` across runs without losing users

 ### Known Limitations (V1)

 When `overwrite_existing_users=false` (default):